Content 1100 styling change to allow custom header

 2030 target

-For the first time this year, we’ve expanded our pay gap reporting to include additional ethnicity categories, alongside our existing ethnic minority and Black heritage pay gaps.
-The additional groups – which have been determined in line with new government-recommended methodology – aim to recognise the nuances of different ethnic groups and the varied experiences they have within our firm.
+Last year, we expanded our pay gap reporting to include additional ethnicity categories, alongside our existing ethnic minority and Black heritage pay gaps.
+The additional groups – which were determined in line with government-recommended methodology – aim to recognise the nuances of different ethnic groups and the varied experiences they have within our firm.

 Pay gap (inc. Equity Partners) - White vs Asian